Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 Let’s do a recap of the main tips and tricks to make your stay in Tenerife a blast:

 2. Bring sneakers or hiking boots.
-Even if you are not going to do the proper hiking, note that some viewpoints can de dangerous.
+Even if you are not going to do the proper hiking, note that some viewpoints can be dangerous.
 I injured my big toe walking in sandals to photograph La Rambla.

-3. Bring sun cream with you.
+3. Bring sunscreen with you.

 6. Keep your belongings with you all the time.